Eastern black rail

 Invasive species are to blame for impacts to many native species, including the eastern black rail.
 Fire ants and feral pigs are suspected to have impacted the subspecies in the continental United States.
 Mongoose, introduced to Jamaica and Puerto Rico, have been blamed for the decline of several ground-nesting birds and could likewise impact eastern black rail.
 Non-native green iguanas that have been introduced to Puerto Rico also may pose a threat.
 Predation of eastern black rails has also been documented by native predators, ranging from raptors to snakes to coyotes, raccoons, and some wading birds.

 While human disturbance may be a conservation challenge, citizen science detections of rare species is an important resource, when collected appropriately.
 With more than 100 million bird sightings contributed each year by birders around the world, eBird has become the world’s largest biodiversity-related citizen science project. eBird is managed by the Cornell Lab of Ornithology and has contributed greatly to the body of scientific knowledge that we have for many avian species.
+Recently, eBird has added the eastern black rail to its Sensitive Species List.
+Sensitive Species in eBird have customized displays whereby information on the species can readily be submitted to eBird but open-access to the raw data is restricted to qualified scientists working on the species, such as Endangered Species recovery teams.

 A recovery plan for the eastern black rail, informed by the Species Status Assessment and implemented via a Recovery Implementation Strategy, will be developed.
 The foundation supporting the recovery plan is the SSA.
 It includes an analysis of the species’ historic and current conditions, and also includes further analyses such as future projections of population trends under varying threat conditions, and potential management regimes.
 The SSA’s format is structured around the conservation biology principles of the 3Rs: resiliency, representation and redundancy.